MV Sygna: Storm

 During May 1974 the New South Wales coast was being battered by large storms that brought heavy swells off both Sydney and Newcastle.
 Newcastle port reported a swell of over 17 m at the entrance.

 Sygna was waiting for a load of 50,000 tonnes of coal destined for Europe at the time of the accident.
 It was anchored 4 km off Newcastle when the Bureau of Meteorology issued a severe storm warning and directive for ships to move out to sea.
 Seven of the ten ships anchored off Newcastle did so; Sygna was not one of them.

 Beaching

 Early the following morning, with winds gusting at 165 km/h, the captain issued orders to set sail.
 However, even with its engines at full-ahead Sygna was unable to make any headway and the storm turned it parallel to the beach and it ran aground.

 With heavy seas pounding the stricken ship, its captain radioed a mayday and gave the order to abandon ship.
 An Iroquois helicopter from RAAF Base Williamtown's Search and Rescue Squadron rescued the 30 trapped sailors from the ship in near cyclone conditions.
 No one was injured or killed in the incident.
-McFarlane was awarded the Air Force Cross, with other members of his crew receiving commendations for their heroic efforts during the rescue.
+Flight Lieutenant Gary McFarlane was awarded the Air Force Cross, with other members of his crew receiving commendations for their heroic efforts during the rescue.

 Sygna lost approximately 700 tonnes of oil during the accident.
 This oil was mostly dispersed by the heavy seas, and no cleanup or recovery action was undertaken.